GeoffBreemer/DLToolkit/README.md

 - data: contains data sets that came with the book
 - output: JSON files, plots etc. created by the examples
 - savedmodels: saved Keras models

+# Acknowledgments
+---
+Code is based on the excellent book ["Deep Learning for Computer Vision"](https://www.pyimagesearch.com/deep-learning-computer-vision-python-book/) by PyImageSearch.